 Instructions

 - Make the rhubarb smaller: Place chunks of rhubarb into the food processor or blender, pulse until they become small bite sized pieces.
-You want it finely diced.
+Or you can chop it small but you want it finely diced.

 - Mix everything: In a large mixing bowl place the sugar, egg, oil, and water, mix well.
-Add the oat mixture to the sugar mixture, along with the small pieces of rhubarb.
-Mix well and let them sit for 5 minutes.
+Add the oat mixture to this sugar mixture, along with the small pieces of rhubarb.
+Mix well and let the batter sit for 5 minutes.
 Using a cookie scoop or a large tablespoon drop cookies onto a baking pan that is covered with parchment paper or a silicone mat.

-- Bake: Put the cookies in the oven at 375 for 8-10 minutes, they will look puffy and a moist but not super wet.
+- Bake: Put the cookies in the oven at 375 degrees Farhrenhiet (190 C) for 8-10 minutes, they will look puffy and a moist but not super wet.
 Let them sit on the pan for 5 minutes before removing them to a cooling rack.

-- Storage: Keep cookies in a container for 3 days at room temperature, if you don’t eat them within those days place them in the fridge to stay fresh longer.
+- Storage: Keep cookies in a container for 3 days at room temperature, or place them in the fridge to stay fresh up to 5 days.

 So yummy!